-The Exchange believes that its proposal is consistent with Section 6(b) of the Securities Exchange Act of 19348 (the "Act") in general, and furthers the objectives of Section 6(b)(5) of the Act9 in particular, in that it is designed to promote just and equitable principles of trade, to remove impediments to and perfect the mechanism of a free and open market and a national market system, and, in general to protect investors and the public interest.
-The Exchange believes that amending the current \$.50 Strike Program would result in a continuing benefit to investors by giving them more flexibility to closely tailor their investment decisions in a greater number of securities.
+The Exchange believes that its proposal is consistent with Section 6(b) of the Act 7 in general, and furthers the objectives of Section 6(b)(5) of the Act 8 in particular, in that it is designed to promote just and equitable principles of trade, to remove impediments to and perfect the mechanism of a free and open market and a national market system, and, in general to protect investors and the public interest.
+The Exchange believes that amending the current \$.50 Strike Program will result in a continuing benefit to investors by giving them more flexibility to closely tailor their investment decisions in a greater number of securities.
 Investors would be provided with an opportunity to minimize losses associated with declining stock prices which do not exist today.
-With the increase in active, low-prices securities, the Exchange believes that amending the \$.50 Strike Program to allow a \$.50 strike interval below \$1 for strike prices of \$5.50 or less is necessary to provide investors with additional opportunity to minimize and manage risk.
+With the increase in active, low-prices securities, the Exchange believes that amending the \$.50 Strike Program to allow a \$.50 strike interval below \$1 for strike prices of \$5.50 or less is necessary to provide investor additional opportunity to minimize and manage risk.